aosabook/500lines/sampler/sampler.markdown

 just use the `np.random` module, I would not be able to do).

-So, if the `rso` variable is not given, then the constructor defaults to using `np.random.multinomial`.
+So, if the `rso` variable is not given, then the constructor defaults to `np.random.multinomial`.
 Otherwise, it uses the multinomial sampler from the `RandomState` object itself[^rng].

 [^rng]: The functions in `np.random` actually do rely on a random